NamedPipeClientManager class

 Stop

 Cancels every outstanding I/O on every connection produced by this manager, posts the IOCP shutdown sentinel to each worker, waits for the threads to exit, closes every pipe handle, and frees the completion port.
 Idempotent: calling Stop on a manager that has not connected anything — or has already been stopped — is a no-op.
-Automatically invoked from Class_Terminate, so a manager going out of scope cleans up implicitly.
+Automatically invoked from Class_Terminate, so a manager going out of scope closes resources implicitly.

 Syntax: manager.Stop